dahliasan/ses-pup-dispersal/docs/methods.md

 We also obtained 67 adult female post-moult winter migration tracks from Macquarie Island which were collected from February-October in 2000-2005 and 2010 [41].
 Out of the 67 tracks, 30 were obtained by SRDLs and the remaining 37 by geolocation light loggers (GLS; from time-depth recorders, Wildlife Computers, Redmond, USA).
 GLS tags are accurate to ~70-120 km for southern elephant seals [42,43].
 Some of these tracks did not start at the colony and were removed from further analyses.

 The seal tracking data was processed to provide locations at 1-day intervals.
-Concurrently, we utilized particle tracking data to represent ocean currents in the study area.
-Both datasets were preprocessed and matched temporally and spatially using custom R functions.
+Concurrently, we created particle traces for each seal, for the period of their first foraging trip,using the `currently` R package to represent ocean currents in the study area.

 Processing tracks